-- there is strict monitoring and application of the online safety policy and a differentiated and appropriate range of sanctions; - all members of the school are encouraged to be vigilant in reporting issues, in the confidence that issues will be dealt with quickly and sensitively, through the school's escalation processes; - support is actively sought from other agencies as needed (i.e. the local authority, LGfL, UK Safer Internet Centre helpline, CEOP, Prevent Officer, Police, Internet Watch Foundation [IWF]) in dealing with online safety issues; - monitoring and reporting of online safety incidents takes place and contribute to developments in policy and practice in online safety within the school; - parents/carers are specifically informed of online safety incidents involving young people for whom they are responsible; - the Police will be contacted if one of our staff or pupils receives online communication that we consider is particularly disturbing or breaks the law; - we will immediately refer any suspected illegal material to the appropriate authorities Police, IWF and inform the LA.
+- there is strict monitoring and application of the Online Safety Policy and a differentiated and appropriate range of sanctions. - everyone is encouraged to be vigilant in reporting issues, in the confidence that issues will be dealt with quickly and sensitively, through the school's escalation processes. - support is actively sought from other agencies as needed (i.e. the Local Authority, LGfL, UK Safer Internet Centre helpline, CEOP, Prevent Officer, Police, Internet Watch Foundation (IWF) in dealing with online safety issues. - monitoring and reporting of online safety incidents take place and contribute to the developments in policy and practice in online safety within the school. - parents/carers are specifically informed of online safety incidents involving young people for whom they are responsible. - the Police will be contacted if one of our staff or pupils receives online communication that we consider is particularly disturbing or breaks the law. - we will immediately refer any suspected illegal material to the appropriate authorities Police, IWF and inform the LA.

-Handling Incidents:
+Handling Incidents

-- The school will take all reasonable precautions to ensure online safety. - The school will seek to handle incidents of cyberbullying in accordance with the Behaviour for Learning Policy. - Staff and pupils are given information about infringements in use and possible sanctions. - The Head of Provision (HOP), Online Safety Coordinator/SVC Designated Safeguarding Lead act as first point of contact for any incident. - Any suspected online risk or infringement is reported to the appropriate e-safety lead that day - Any concern about staff misuse is always referred directly to the Headteacher, unless the concern is about the Headteacher in which case the compliant is referred to the Chair of Management Committee and the LADO (Local Authority's Designated Officer).
+The school will take all reasonable precautions to ensure online safety.

+- The school will seek to handle incidents of cyberbullying in accordance with the Behaviour for Learning Policy. - Staff and pupils are given information about infringements in use and possible sanctions. - The Headteacher, Online Safety Co-ordinator/SVC DSL act as first point of contact for any incident. - Any suspected online risk or infringement is reported to the appropriate e-safety Lead that day. - Any concern about staff misuse is always referred directly to the Headteacher unless the concern is about the Headteacher in which case the compliant is referred to the Chair of Governors and the Local Authority's Designated Officer (LADO).

-Handling a sexting /youth produced imagery/nude selfie incident:
+Handling a sexting/youth produced imagery/nude selfie incident

 UKCCIS "Sexting in schools and colleges" should be used.
 This extract gives the initial actions that should be taken.
 Procedures should follow the REWIEW, RISK ASSESS, REFER model.

 There should always be an initial review meeting, led by the DSL.
 This should consider the initial evidence and aim to establish:

 - Whether there is an immediate risk to a young person or young people When assessing the risks the following should be considered: - Why was the imagery shared?
-Was the young person coerced or put under pressure to produce the imagery?

-- Who has shared the imagery?
+Was the young person coerced or put under pressure to produce the imagery? - Who has shared the imagery?
 Where has the imagery been shared?
-Was it shared and received with the knowledge of the pupil in the imagery? - Are there any adults involved in the sharing of imagery? - O What is the impact on the pupils involved? - o Do the pupils involved have additional vulnerabilities? - o Does the young person understand consent? - o Has the young person taken part in this kind of activity before? - If a referral should be made to the police and/or children's social care - If it is necessary to view the imagery in order to safeguard the young person in most cases, imagery should not be viewed - What further information is required to decide on the best response - Whether the imagery has been shared widely and via what services and/or platforms.
-This may be unknown. - Whether immediate action should be taken to delete or remove images from devices or online services - Any relevant facts about the young people involved which would influence risk assessment - If there is a need to contact another school, college, setting or individual - Whether to contact parents or carers of the pupils involved in most cases parents should be involved
+Was it shared and received with the knowledge of the pupil in the imagery? - Are there any adults involved in the sharing of imagery? - What is the impact on the pupils involved? - Do the pupils involved have additional vulnerabilities? - Does the young person understand consent? - Has the young person taken part in this kind of activity before? - If a referral should be made to the police and/or children's social care. - If it is necessary to view the imagery in order to safeguard the young person in most cases, imagery should not be viewed. - What further information is required to decide on the best response. - Whether the imagery has been shared widely and via what services and/or platforms.
+This may be unknown. - Whether immediate action should be taken to delete or remove images from devices or online services. - Any relevant facts about the young people involved which would influence risk assessment. - If there is a need to contact another school, college, setting or individual. - Whether to contact parents/carers of the pupils involved in most cases parents/carers should be involved.